dmo60/lLyrics/README.md

 The 'master' branch supports Rhythmbox 3.0 and above. **It is incompatible with older Rhythmbox 2.xx versions!**

 To get the plugin for Rhythmbox 2.xx, change to branch 'RB2'!
-It provides the last version compatible with Rhythmbox 2.xx, but please note, that it will quite certainly not be updated or developed any further.
+It provides the last version compatible with Rhythmbox 2.xx, but please note, that it will not be updated or developed any further.

-To install lLyrics from source you will need the package gettext.
+To install lLyrics from source you will need the package `gettext`.

 #### Dependencies ####